zixuantan/Databusters/README.md

 # Databusters: The Data Science and Economics Challenge

-## Dataset Handling Guidelines
-- The dataset is strictly for the purpose of this competition and should not be used for any other purposes.
-- The dataset must not be shared with anyone outside of the competition, or uploaded to any repositories / cloud storage.

 ## GitHub Repository Instructions
 - The forked repository is public by default and it can't be made private.
 If you wish to collaborate on the project through GitHub, you can create a private repository and add your teammates as collaborators.
 - [Here](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) is a set of instructions to create a private mirror of the repository.
 - Make sure to make your repository public for your final submission.

-## Column Header Descriptions

-- `Column Header Name`: Description

 ## Submission Instructions